mavaddat/postman-docs/src/pages/docs/collaborating-in-postman/public-api-network/share-collection-with-public-api-network.md

 Another way publishers are able to maintain their collections as new changes are made is by using the [Postman API](/docs/collaborating-in-postman/public-api-network/maintain-api-in-workspace/#the-postman-api).

-The Postman API allows Postman users to programmatically access data stored in their Postman account.
+The Postman API enables Postman users to programmatically access data stored in their Postman account.

 Therefore, you can leverage the Postman API by making changes to your existing collections in private or team workspaces and then using the Postman API to update your public collections without having to toggle them private first.